-Everything we know about LoL champion Seraphine: release date, abilities | Dexerto.com
+Everything we know about LoL champion Seraphine: release date, abilities - Dexerto

 Sett (top), Lillia (jungle), and Yone (mid) have already made their Summoner’s Rift debuts this year.
 New “jawdropping” marksman Samira has just been released as well.
 That fills the bot lane check-box for Riot’s 2020 plans.

-Samira is next on the champ roadmap, with Riot targeting a release date around late October.
-That would put Seraphine on a collision course with Worlds — patch 10.22 — and time it perfectly for her to release a solo Worlds songs.
+All this would put Seraphine on a collision course with Worlds — Patch 10.22 — timing it perfectly for her to release a solo Worlds song.

 Dexerto has also reached out to the ‘Seraphine’ account.
 At the time of publishing, however, we have received no reply from whoever is responsible for the profile.